jamiely/reviews/books/william_shakespeares_star_wars_verily_a_new_hope.md

 Some cool parts:
 * R2D2 has an inner monologue that reminds of me Puck in that he is a mischeivious sprite that manipulates the other characters.
+* There are a bunch of lines that are either taken wholesale from Shakespeare's plays or at least very close.
+During the debrief for the Death Star run someone, I forget exactly who, channels Henry VII's into the breach monologue.
+(This scene could've been from another play as I have not read all of the histories.)